After years, nay, decades of being stuck in development

 And no conflict is OK too, sometimes

-In literature, there are some instances in which you just have to do a conflict-free info-dumb.
+In literature, there are some instances in which you just have to do a conflict-free info-dump.
 As long as it’s kept as lean as possible, audiences usually won’t complain.

 In movies, there can be mood-setting scenes or montages.
 Usually music (which is often instantly, though perhaps subconsciously, interesting) accompanies the visuals.
 The director can easily get away with showing montages of mountain flyovers to show off grand landscapes, or to show characters traveling through the wilderness, or to show a character’s otherwise long and boring rise to popularity, etc. Opening credits often present themselves in collections of conflict-free shots that do little else but establish the story’s initial mood and physical setting.
 As long as it doesn’t go on for too long, audiences will sit back and enjoy the meditative atmosphere presented to them.
 Stanley Kubrick’s long boring shots in 2001: A Space Odyssey really test the durational limits of such montages.
 Personally, I think he went too far and I dare to call his decisions idiotic and fast-forward-button inducing, but others praise the shots as an “innovation.”
 In musicals, conflict-free song and dance numbers can go on for some length, as the music and the dancing entrance the viewers.